 - Allow them to assist with choosing an urn or burial place.
 Get them actively involved in this process so they truly feel included.

 Have you ever helped a child deal with the loss of a pet?
-What did you do?
+What did you say to them?
 Do you have any advice?
 Let us know in the comments below!